Up, down, over, under, inside, outside are all preschool prepositions.

 *The counting bears we use have a suggested age of 3+.
 Please read the box and make your own decision about using the counting bears before playing.
 If you are not yet comfortable, you will find many more activities for toddlers here.

-This toddler activity took seconds to set up and allowed two of my sons to expand their imagination.
+This preschool activity took minutes to set up and allowed two of my sons to expand their imagination.

 Basically, as I stood near my two-year-old, he moved the bears up and down the ladder and onto the tree.
 As he grasps each bear, he is also strengthening his fine motor muscles preparing for pencil grip.